cosmic-perott/cosmos-v4/README.md

 4. open a new terminal (keep the previous terminal open) and type `ngrok http 3000`
 5. ngrok will provide a URL, click the url to go the directed webpage
 6. open the `index.html` file locally

+# How to Run on Cloud
+1. go to cosmos-backendproject.onrender.com. make sure it is on then leave the website
+2. go to cosmos-client-backup.vercel.app
+3. in order to see changes applied in real time, go to the connected sheets and change any values